 Here are some average costs to consider when creating your budget:

 Tip: Book and pay for lodging before you leave home.
 Casa particular stays will be a large part of your budget.

 Notes on Currency:

 You’re all ready to travel to Cuba!
-Have one of our Heroes plan an itinerary for you filled with local hidden gems to make sure you see the best of Cuba on our trip.
-Just let us know what you like best when you travel!
+Ask one of our Heroes (aka local Cuba travel experts) to plan an itinerary for you, filled with local hidden gems to make sure you see the best of Cuba on our trip.
 Heroes can have your trip planned in under a week.